Canada's Housing Market: Rock Solid or Ready to Crack?

 Summary: How to Use This Risk Map

-Whether you're buying your first home, moving up the property ladder, or selling a condo downtown, the state of your local housing market should guide your decisions.
+Whether you're buying your first home, trading up, or selling a condo downtown, the state of your local market should drive your decision, not the national headlines.

 1. The Big Picture: A Market Losing Steam